petertellgren/petertellgren.github.io/source/_posts/2013-10-17-lanugage-switching-with-dynamicly-generated-i18n-urls.markdown

 categories:
 ---

 A while back I ran in to a problem of a client who decided they needed translated routes for SEO resasons.
-In general this is not too big of a problem and there are great gems and out there to help you.
+In general this is not too big of a problem and there are great gems available to help you.

 For instance I used [translate_routes](https://github.com/raul/translate_routes) which will help to translate the "model" part of your routes. e.g: